 Turn off your phone

-Go to sleep fast and easy by simply turning off your phone.
+Go to sleep fast and easily by simply turning off your phone.
 The blue light from your devices will make you feel awake and alert—and scrolling social media can stimulate your mind in a bad way.
 Turn off your phone an hour before bed or at least put it on night mode.

 Drink a cup of non-caffeinated tea